 1 Day Rwandan Cultural Tour Ibyiwacu Village Prices

-1 Day Rwandan Cultural Tour Ibyiwacu Village Prices includes;
+1-Day Rwandan Cultural Tour Ibyiwacu Village Prices include;

-Lunch + Cultural visit + Entrance fee + Bottled mineral water + Transportation on a 4 x 4 safari vehicle & Service of an English speaking driver guide
+Lunch + All activities at the village and a guided community walk in the village to visit village elders, women, and children and other community projects + Entrance fee + Bottled mineral water + Return Transportation on a 4 x 4 safari vehicle from Kigali & Service of an English-speaking driver-guide

 * The guided walk of the village takes around an hour and you can freely take photographs

-1 Day Rwandan Cultural Tour Ibyiwacu Village Prices includes;
+1-Day Rwandan Cultural Tour Ibyiwacu Village Prices include;

 * Visa ad visa fees